Jordan Chavez: San Diego Loyal

+Central Valley Fuego

 On February 15, 2022, Chavez was signed by USL League One club Central Valley Fuego.
+On May 22, 2022, Chavez scores his first goal as a professional in a 4-0 victory over Tormenta FC.
 In two seasons with the club, he logged over 4,000 minutes across 54 games played, recording three goals and two assists.

+Orange County SC

 On June 14, 2024, Chavez signed a 25-day contract with USL Championship side Orange County SC.
 He made his team debut the following day, coming on as an 88th-minute substitute for Brian Iloski in a 4–2 defeat to Colorado Springs Switchbacks FC, and made ten appearances overall.

+Texoma FC

 Chavez joined USL League One expansion club Texoma FC on January 28, 2025, as the second signing in team history.
+He was named team captain ahead of the club's inaugural game.
+Chavez scored his first goal for the club on July 5, 2025 in a 2–0 victory over Forward Madison.

+New York Cosmos

+Chavez signed with USL League One club New York Cosmos on March 13, 2026.
+On September 5 2026, Chavez scored his first league goal for Cosmos in 4-2 victory over Fort Wayne FC.